Spirit of 1848 A

 ♦ 3:05 pm — Racist epidemiology and abolitional possibility: the case of aluminum worker health – Elizabeth McClure, MS, Pavithra Vausdevan, PhD

-This collaborative project addresses the possibilities and limits of occupational epidemiology in supporting struggles for environmental justice through a case study of aluminum smelting.
+This collaborative project addresses the possibilities and limits of occupational epidemiology in supporting struggles for environmental justice through a case study of aluminium smelting.
 We focus on illness and toxic exposure among Black workers and their families in Badin, North Carolina, a primary aluminum smelting plant site for Alcoa, in operation from 1915 to 2007.
-We argue that despite the discipline’s history of efforts to address health inequities, published epidemiology literature on aluminum smelting functions as a white methodology in collusion with racial capitalism.
+We argue that despite the discipline’s history of efforts to address health inequities, published epidemiology literature on aluminium smelting functions as a white methodology in collusion with racial capitalism.
 The current occupational epidemiology literature published about aluminum smelting does not reflect concerns voiced by our community collaborators regarding the extent of harm caused by occupational exposure to toxins, nor does it include analyses of race or gender disparities due to discriminate labor divisions.
 Here, we discuss the development of a collaborative project in response to residents’ questions about disparate health outcomes of toxic exposure in the workplace.
-We briefly outline two analyses underway, including a cohort study using Alcoa’s company records and a comparison of mortality rates to the general population using union records.
+We briefly outline two quantitative analyses underway.
 Supplementing these conventional epidemiological methods, we discuss a third approach developed in collaboration with community members: an open-ended household survey designed to gather qualitative data regarding former workers’ job histories, medical histories, and concerns related to toxic exposures and discrimination at the smelting plant.
 We illustrate how such a method may both broaden the scientific knowledge base and support organizing towards developing an abolitional approach to epidemiology.

 ♦ 3:20 pm — State-sponsored violence and pregnant women and mothers with opioid use disorders – Alice Fiddian-Green, MPH, PhDc